Swiss Train Tours

 After the Swiss breakfast buffet (included with all overnights), you will experience the train trip in the world famous Glacier Express to Brig.

 From St. Moritz via Chur, the panoramic trip leads over 291 bridges and through 91 tunnels over the Swiss Alps to Zermatt and the Matterhorn.
 The Glacier Express winds its way through remote valleys.
 It runs past sheer rock faces, idyllic mountain villages, over the Landwasser viaduct and through the Rhine gorge, the Grand Canyon of Switzerland.
-It scales the highest point of its journey at the Oberalp Pass with ease at 2,033 metres.
+It scales the highest point of its journey at the Oberalp Pass with ease at 2,033 m.
 Thanks to the large panoramic windows, a clear view of numerous summits, deep gorges and the UNESCO World Heritage sites “Swiss Alps Jungfrau-Aletsch” and “Rhaetian Railway in the Albula/Bernina landscapes” is guaranteed.
 The menus are prepared freshly in the on-board kitchen and served to you at your seat.

 At the last station before Zermatt, Brig, we will leave the Glacier Express and travel to Interlaken.
 First through the 34 km long Loetschberg base tunnel to Spiez and then a short but beautiful ride along Lake Thun to your final destination of today.